-Despite the length and language of my greensheet, I'm actually very supportive of students who are serious about learning and working hard.
+Despite the length and language of my greensheet, I'm actually very supportive of students who are serious about learning and working hard to be prepared for whatever higher math may come their way.
 If that doesn't describe you, you might find me overbearing and obnoxious.